 Throughout recent decades Ditko’s mainstream comics work grew scarcer and scarcer, doing jobs for both Marvel and DC with none of the soul or vitality of his earlier work.
 The last notable mainstream work Ditko is responsible for is arguably DC’s Shade, The Changing Man which he created in 1977 after returning to DC, which has been collected in an overpriced hardcover Omnibus edition, as well as various short-lived titles like Stalker and stints on back-up features or one-shot output for DC’s horror and Sci-Fi titles.
 At Marvel in the late 70’s he worked on Machine Man after Kirby left Marvel for the last time as well as several unfortunate licensed properties like Micronauts.

 Ditko’s increasing obsession with Objectivism and Randian thought led to what some say is his greatest creation, if a challenging read for the average comics fan, Mr. A, who was first done in 1967 for the third issue of Wally Wood’s independent comics anthology Witzend.
 As Ditko’s apex of Objectivist Comics, Mr. A was defined as having no belief in any grey areas of human behavior, one was either all-black (a bad guy) or all-white (a good guy, being Ditko’s conception of the Hero ideal).
 Leaving aside the unfortunate racial shadings of that dynamic, this framework would seem to lend itself to the high-contrast sorts of storytelling that “superhero comics” require: Bad Bad Guys and Good Good Good Guys.
 Unfortunately for us as readers, Ditko’s work has increasingly slid down the slope away from entertaining and engaging storytelling – something Ditko excelled at—and toward dry, vehement Polemic, to the point today that the majority of what Ditko produces is well –drawn while being all but unreadable.
-His work since Ditko retired from comics in 1998 has been published by Robin Snyder, who was his editor at Charlton, Archie Comics and elsewhere, and Snyder actively keeps the bulk of Ditko’s distinctive if decidedly oddball independent output available via sales through his web site.
+Ditko's work since he retired from mainstream comics in 1998 has been published by Robin Snyder, who was his editor at Charlton, Archie Comics and elsewhere, and Snyder actively keeps the bulk of Ditko’s distinctive if decidedly oddball independent output available via sales through his web site.
+It remains debatable whether even the term "retired" is appropriate, given Ditko's continuing political vehemence, but between his nominal disgust with the present state of mainstream comics and his advancing years, let us leave it at "retirement" for lack of a more accurate distinction.

 Ditko was named to the Jack Kirby Hall of Fame in 1990, and into the Will Eisner Hall of Fame in 1994.
 He continues to work and make his philosophical screeds available to a reading public who deserves to know the man at his best as well as his present state.